 On the way back into the city it was past 17:00 and so the shops were open again.
 I completed my supply run before returning to the hotel, where I spent a few hours carefully planning the next few weeks on a day-to-day basis.
 The route to Bariloche has some desolate stretches, so it’s important to know distances between towns.
 In the end I don’t think I have to go more than two days without at least seeing some kind of services.
 This also means I should carry more food and water from now on at least until I leave the desert at Junín de los Andes.

 The steak I had for dinner wasn’t too bad, but the restaurant took its time to write up the check.
-They needed more than half an hour to add up a main course and a beer after asking multiple times.
+They needed more than half an hour to add up a main course and a beer after I asked them multiple times.
 For the second time in Argentina a restaurant completely forgot about the starter I ordered, in this case a pair of empanadas.
 When they finally brought me the check they had manually subtracted the cost of the empanadas, but also manually highlighted the part that suggested a 10% tip.
 Seriously, after all this?
 Then when I left the waitress came after me, saying I paid too little.
 I had to point out to her that the amount was manually lowered, even if she pointed out the same to me not five minutes ago.

 The main reason for my double rest day in Mendoza is that I want to visit some wineries, so that’s the plan for Saturday.
 The cheapest and likely most popular option (at least among backpackers) is by bike.
 However, it is my rest day and so I didn’t want to bike.
 Instead I booked a tour on a bus where you have some freedom to select the wineries on the route you visit, based on a hop-on hop-off system.
 At least that was the theory, in practice the whole group stayed together for most of the day as we all had very similar routes thought out.
 The advantage of this is less waiting and we managed to squeeze in an extra visit as a result.